mithi/react-philosophies/README.md

 ---

-**💡 Comments, suggestions, violent reactions?
-I'd love to hear them!**
+#### ❤️ Comments, suggestions, violent reactions?
+I'd love to hear them!

 If there's something that you think should be part of my reading list or/and if you have great ideas that you think I should include here, don't hesitate to submit a PR or an issue.
 Particularly, I've included the section [`Insights shared by others`](#-5-insights-shared-by-others), should you wish to add your own ideas 🙂.
 Broken links, grammar, formatting, and typographical error corrections are also welcome.
-Any contributions to improve `react-philosophies` whether big or small are always appreciated.
+Any contribution to improve `react-philosophies` whether big or small is always appreciated.

 ---

-**💡 Special thanks to those who took the time to share their thoughts!**
+#### ❤️ Special thanks to those who took the time contribute!

+_Note, the following is not an exhaustive list, if you've contributed to this project and you don't see your name included, feel free to submit an PR that adds your name here.
+Thanks!_

+**💡 Comments and suggestions**

 - The [`r/reactjs`](https://www.reddit.com/r/reactjs/comments/pvwb6m/what_i_think_about_when_i_write_code_in_react) community
 - [Josh W Comeau](https://www.joshwcomeau.com/)
 - [@unpunnyfuns](https://github.com/unpunnyfuns)